mrmrs/mnml/README.md

 # MNML

+## What is this?

 View the project page at [http://mn-ml.cc](http://mn-ml.cc "MNML - A light-weight responsive html5 boilerplate.")

-MNML is a starting point for responsive HTML5 SASS projects.
+MNML is a starting point for prototyping responsive HTML5 SASS projects.
-Focused on mobile readability.
+Uses gulp to create a dev environment for rapidly prototyping sites.

+## Features

+* sass compilation
+* css minification
+* css linting
+* autoprefixer (automatically adds appropriate vendor prefixes)
+* browser reload on filesave
+* local server for serving a static site

-# Getting started
+## Getting started

 * Create a new repo for your project on Github
 * In terminal run